The Floating Gardens Of The Aztecs Are Still In Use Today

 When Hernan Cortez arrived in what is known today as Mexico, he was amazed by the grandeur of the Aztec city Tenochtitlan (today's New Mexico), and what was the most striking of all, its location.
 The city was located in the middle of Lake Texcoco.

-The lake had more canals than Venice and there were many canoeing villagers that were fishing, bringing food to markets and to the floating garden farms on the lake.
+The lake had more canals than Venice and there were many canoeing villagers that were fishing, and bringing food to markets and to the floating garden farms on the lake.
 These floating gardening farms were created using the fertile soil of the lake and were called Chinampa (Nahuatl languages: chināmitl [tʃiˈnaːmitɬ]).

 The Floating Garden Worked On Principles Of Hydroponic Gardening